microsoft/AzureML-R-template/instructions/README.md

 1. [Moving training to Azure Machine Learning](02-training.md) - Moving your training code to AML
 1. (**In progress**) [Moving inferencing to Azure Machine Learning](03-inferencing.md) - Moving your prediction code to AML
 1. [Automating training and scoring using ML Pipelines](04-pipelines.md) - Running training and prediction code as a ML Pipeline
-1. [Automating ML Pipeline deployment](05-automation.md) - Deploying and testing ML Pipelines automatically using CI/CD
+1. [MLOps using GitHub Actions](05-automation.md) - Automated training and deployment using CI/CD